Evri Delivery Driver Insurance

 4. Will Evri help me get insurance?

 Evri doesn’t usually provide the insurance itself.
-They may give guidance on what drivers are expected to arrange, but it is still important to compare policies yourself and check that the cover matches the type of delivery work you plan to do.
+They may give guidance on what drivers are expected to arrange, but it is still important to compare policies yourself and check that the cover matches the type of delivery work you plan to do, including hire and reward use if that is required for your role.

 5. Can I get public liability insurance as an add-on?